Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Experiments

-\textbf{Part classification.} We further conduct part classification experiments on the datasets used for part retrieval.
-We consider two kinds of extra learnable layers, linear probing and attentive probing, for classification.
 The results in Table~\ref{tab:quantitative_part_retrieval} show that: \ding{182} While DeiT performs the best in the image classification task (see Table~\ref{tab:imagenet_classification}), for part classification, contrastive-based methods like MoCo v3, DINO, and iBOT outperform DeiT by more than 2\% under both linear and attentive probing settings. \ding{183} Though MIM-based models CAE and MAE are inferior to DeiT in object-level classification (\eg, more than 10\% and 4\% lower in linear and attentive probing), they show competitive performance in linear probing and higher results than DeiT in attentive probing, demonstrating they learn better part-aware representations. \ding{184} BEiT is inferior to other works, and iBOT has good performance, implying that the probing quality of pretrained encoders is a good indicator for downstream performance.

-\textbf{Part segmentation.} We perform part-level linear semantic segmentation to study the finer-grained part representation modeling capability of different pretraining paradigms on three widely used datasets: ADE20K-Part~\citep{ade20k_zhou2019semantic} containing 209 parts from the ADE20K dataset~\citep{ade20k_zhou2019semantic}, Pascal-Part~\citep{pascal_part_chen2014detect} including 193 part categories, and LIP~\citep{LIP_Gong_2017_CVPR} consisting of 19 semantic human part labels.
+\textbf{Part segmentation.} We perform part-level linear semantic segmentation to study the finer-grained part representation modeling capability of different pretraining paradigms on three widely used datasets: ADE20K-Part~\citep{ade20k_zhou2019semantic} containing 209 parts from the ADE20K dataset~\citep{ade20k_zhou2019semantic, zhu2023crf}, Pascal-Part~\citep{pascal_part_chen2014detect} including 193 part categories, and LIP~\citep{LIP_Gong_2017_CVPR} consisting of 19 semantic human part labels.
+See Appendix~\ref{app:datasets} for more dataset details.
 Similar to the object-level semantic segmentation experiments, linear evaluation is employed here.
-We maintain the same training protocols for all methods for fair comparisons.
-See Appendix~\ref{app:datasets}~and~\ref{app:experiment_details} for dataset and training details.
+We maintain the same training protocols including learning rate ($4e-4$), training iterations ($160k$), and batch size ($16$) for all methods for fair comparisons~\footnote{We also consider to do some hyperparameter tuning per method for more fair comparisons.
+See Appendix~\ref{learning rate}}.
+For ADE20K, the input size is set to $512 \times 512$ following previous works~\citep{bao2021beit, he2021masked, cae_chen2022context, zhou2021ibot}.
+For Pascal-Part, we adopt $480 \times 480$ as image input resolution following~\cite{mmseg2020}.
+As for LIP, we use the same input size ($320 \times 320$) proposed in LIP~\citep{LIP_Gong_2017_CVPR}.